 Now Read This!
 Community Book Read

-Residents of northeast Indiana and northwest Ohio are encouraged to read, discuss and respond creatively to The Story of Beautiful Girl by author Rachel Simon.
-This community book read, to be conducted during the next several months, promotes literacy, dialogue about the literary work and the enjoyment of reading the same book as a community.
+Residents of northeast Indiana and northwest Ohio are encouraged to read, discuss, and respond creatively to Resuscitivity by author Troy Bigelow.
+This community book read, to be conducted during the next several months, promotes literacy, dialogue about the literary work, and the enjoyment of reading the same book as a community.

-Ivy Tech−Northeast will also award one or more scholarships worth up to $1,000 for the best creative responses to the book.
-Entries can include essays, music, dance, multimedia and visual art submissions.
-Read the submission guidelines.
+Ivy Tech Northeast will award one or more scholarships worth up to $1,000 for the best creative responses to the book.

 WHERE TO FIND THE BOOK